cheongmindlee/texteditor/README.md

   Specifically conceptualizing what would happen when I moved my cursor to the right and left, as well as resizing the char array.

+## Changes done for Resubmission!!!!

+- Changes done for Resubmission: I fixed all of my formatting errors and made sure no line was longer than 100 characters long

 ## Changelog

 - Implemented the SimpleString Buffer and its test suite